 - a.
-The exam should take place in the student 4th semester and after completion of core courses (2 core and Math) - b.
+The exam should take place in the student 4th semester (not including summer semesters) and after completion of core & math courses - b.
 The exact timing is left to the advisor, student, and committee

 Committee Composition

 The committee will consist of 5 faculty members.